Short stories writer

-Short Stories Online
+Online Short Stories to Read

-I was only thirteen when first arriving in London (never thought to be a short stories writer/poet), on a coal carrier from the northeast region.
+I was only thirteen when first arriving in London (never thought to be a story writer/poet), on a coal carrier from the northeast region.
 We were waiting in front of Tower Bridge for a low tide; to proceed up the Thames River towards Battersea power station.
 Suddenly, I was in the center of a world famous port; a mere child on summer passage as ‘cabin boy’ to the small crew — carrying mugs of tea up to the bridge and down to the engine room.
 In return I stood at the chart table, with the captain; to be instructed on sights either side of the river, the history and landmarks: like ‘Traitor’s gate’ near the White Tower and ‘Big ben’ clock tower.
 Altogether it was more than I bargained for, but remains with me as an adult, as special treasure from younger days…

 Here with the help of my website I’m trying to present some of my work/thoughts in the form of —